 Sharp Pain When You Bite Down On Food

-Sharp pain when you bite down on food may be an indication that your dental filling has come loose or the pulp inside of the tooth is severely damaged.
+Sharp pain when you bite down on food may be an indication that your dental filling has come loose or the pulp inside of the tooth has damage.
 It may also be a sign of an abscess or additional problems that may have compromised the structural integrity of the tooth.
 For example, the tooth could have hidden fractures or cracks.
-In these cases, your dentist may attempt to reshape the dental filling to correct these problems or recommend an alternative treatment like root canal therapy.
+In these cases, your dentist may attempt to reshape the dental filling to correct these problems.
+If they can’t, they will recommend an alternative treatment like root canal therapy.

 Persistent Throbbing Pain

 Throbbing tooth pain is not uncommon when it comes to cavities; however, if you have recently had a dental filling, this type of pain may indicate that the pulp tissue inside of the tooth may be damaged.
-If that is the case, the dental filling will have to be removed, and a root canal will have to be performed to extract the pulp before covering the tooth with a crown.
+If that is the case, the dentist will have to remove dental filling.
+They’ll even have to perform a root canal to extract the pulp before covering the tooth with a crown.

 Ongoing sensitivity to hot or cold foods and beverages may be an indication that your dental filling has come loose or the damage to the tooth is more severe than previously diagnosed.
 In some cases, the cavity may have been too large to be effectively ameliorated with a traditional filling.
 As such, the dentist will have to reevaluate the tooth and perform an alternative restoration treatment.